 How Credit Card Churning Works

-Before credit card issuers really caught on and put systems in place to stop the practice, churners would open multiple credit cards in quick succession, earn the intro bonus for each new account and then close or stop using the cards.
+Before credit card issuers put systems in place to stop the practice, churners would open multiple credit cards in quick succession, earn the intro bonus for each new account and then close or stop using the cards.

 Credit card churning still happens, but many credit card issuers have updated the terms and conditions for their credit cards and rewards programs to stop it, or at least make it harder and less lucrative.
 Some of these restrictions include:

 The Drawbacks of Credit Card Churning